Middle Ear Surgery

 Why choose Dr. Leeman and the Mueller Surgery Center?

-Dr. Leeman is a double board-certified plastic surgeon who, in tandem with Dr. Bea Smith, a highly experienced Doctor of Audiology provides the highest standards of care for patients with hearing loss.
-We have state-of-the art diagnostic equipment, as well as an onsite lab and CT scan right in the office, reducing your travel time and the time required for planning while waiting for test results and treatment.
+Dr. Leeman is a double board-certified plastic surgeon who, in tandem with Dr. Spinuzza, a highly experienced Doctor of Audiology provides the highest standards of care for patients with hearing loss.
+We have state-of-the-art diagnostic equipment, as well as an onsite lab and CT scan right in the office, reducing your travel time and the time required for planning while waiting for test results and treatment.

 Dr. Leeman or Dr. Smith will provide detailed instructions unique to you, but typically you: